TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 *   **Don’t give out your information:** Do not give out any personal identifiable information unless you’re absolutely certain the person and reason are legitimate.
 Remember: Bank of America will never ask you to send us personal information such as an account number, Social Security or Tax ID over text, email or online.
 *   **Research and validate:** If the individual or organization seems suspicious, make sure the request being made is legitimate by calling the organization through an official number from their website or consulting with a trusted family member or friend.

 Contact us immediately if you feel you may have been a victim of a scam.

+**AARP has assembled a variety of resources about security and scams that we think you will find helpful: AARP Page on Scams and Fraud**

 **Common types of scams**